-CO1: Measure the pressure of a fluid flow and fluid pressure on a plane and curved surface.
+CO1: Measure the pressure within a fluid flow and fluid pressure on a plane and curved surface.

-CO2: Analyse the stability of floating and submerged bodies.
+CO2: Analyse the stability of floating and submerged bodies in a fluid.

 CO3: Apply the working concepts of various devices used to measure the velocity and discharge of fluid.